When the Noise Gets Too Loud

 Not because I don't care—but because I do.

 I can't stay if nothing changes.
-I won't compete with something that's slowly taking up all the space.
+I cannot keep competing with something that keeps taking up more space than connection.
 Slowing down isn't a punishment—it's a boundary.
 And if that boundary can't exist, then neither can I.

 The Day Ends Where It Must